-- Daily Census: This component includes documenting the daily census of all residents, regardless of pay source.
-The documentation must include identifiers for OSCAP participants and specify whether the participant was on medical or non-medical bed hold, admitted or discharged on that date, or was transported for emergency treatment. - Facility Inspection Plan: This component ensures the CRCF posts the most recent and comprehensive general inspection report and the CRCF's response.
-The posting location in the facility must be specified in the plan.
-The posting location must be in an easily accessible area to participants and in a prominent area for visitors to review.
-Subsequent complaint inspection reports and the CRCF's responses must be posted as well. - Emergency Preparedness Plan: This component describes the CRCF's actions during an emergency.
-A sheltering agreement is required by licensing regulations and must be included in the plan. - Back-up Service Provision Staff: This component describes the provision for acquiring additional staff support in the event of unexpected facility situation. - Grievance and Complaint Process: This component provides an opportunity for participants to document their dissatisfaction with services provided by the CRCF.
-This process enforces the Resident's Bill of Rights, which includes, at a minimum, the address and phone number of the following entities: - > SCDHEC Division of Health Licensing - > SCDHHS Division of Long-Term Care Transformation - > South Carolina Regional Long Term-Care Ombudsman - > The local Adult Protective Services
+- Emergency Preparedness Plan: This component describes the CRCF's actions during an emergency situation.
+A sheltering agreement is required by licensing regulations and must be included in the plan. - Backup Service Provision Staff: This component describes the provision for acquiring additional staff support in the event of unexpected facility situation. - Grievance and Complaint Process: This component provides an opportunity for participants to document their dissatisfaction with services provided by the CRCF.
+This process enforces the Resident's Bill of Rights, which includes, at a minimum, the address and phone number of the following entities: - o SCDHEC Division of Health Licensing - o SCDHHS Division of Long Term Care Transformation - o South Carolina Regional Long Term-Care Ombudsman - o The local Adult Protective Services